 Between 171-138 BCE, Mithridates I of Parthia campaigned to expand and consolidate his kingdom in Mesopotamia.
 The Seleucid King Antiochus VII Sidetes (r.
 138-129 BCE) opposed this expansion and, also wishing revenge for the death of his brother, Demetrius, waged war against the Parthian forces of Phrates II, Mithridates successor.
 With the defeat of Antiochus, Mesopotamia came under Parthian rule and, with it, came control of the Silk Road.
 The Parthians then became the central intermediaries between China and the west.

 Goods Traded via the silk road

-While many different kinds of merchandise traveled along the Silk Road, the name comes from the popularity of Chinese silk with the west, especially with Rome.
+While many different kinds of merchandise traveled along the network of trade of the Silk Road, the name comes from the popularity of Chinese silk with the west, especially with Rome.
 The Silk Road routes stretched from China through India, Asia Minor, up throughout Mesopotamia, to Egypt, the African continent, Greece, Rome, and Britain.

 the Roman love of silk

-Prior to becoming Emperor Augustus, Octavian Caesar seized on the controversial topic of silk clothing to denounce his adversaries Mark Antony (83-30 BCE) and Cleopatra VII (69-30 BCE) as immoral.
+Prior to becoming Emperor Augustus, Octavian Caesar seized on the controversial topic of silk clothing to denounce his adversaries Mark Antony (l.
+83-30 BCE) and Cleopatra VII (l.
+69-30 BCE) as immoral.
 As they both favored Chinese silk, which was increasingly becoming associated with licentiousness, Octavian exploited the link to deprecate his enemies.
 Octavian would triumph over Antony and Cleopatra; he could do nothing, however, to curtail the popularity of silk.